NMProgram/Code_Assignments_Semester-2/Week 3/Period 1/W03.1.2O05_Singleton-Pattern/CodeGradeTester.md

 since encapsulation hasn't been introduced yet.
 So, all in all, a very strange exercise.

 # Code
-For the class and other CodeGrade test files, see the other files in this directory.
+For other class files, see the other files in this directory.
 ```cs
 static class CodeGradeTests
 {